About Us

 CORE VALUES

-Our core values are the shared principles and commitment that rally all staff, students and other stakeholders to achieve our vision.
+Our core values are the shared principles and commitment that rally all staff, students and stakeholders to achieve our vision.
 These are: Academic freedom, Excellence, Integrity, Innovation, Discipline, Sustainability and Equity.
-These values are deep-seated philosophies that guide our actions and are considered as the University’s cultural foundation stone.
+These values are deep-seated philosophies that guide our actions and are considered as the university’s cultural foundation stone.

 Academic freedom

-The University acknowledges the right to freedom of expression in teaching, learning and research in line with its ethical policies.
+The university acknowledges the right to freedom of expression in teaching, learning and research in line with the ethical policies of the institution without any hindrance.

 Excellence

-The University strives to exceed expectations not only in providing quality teaching, research and community service, but also for continuous improvement in its services university-wide.
+We strive to exceed expectations not only in providing quality teaching, research and community service, but also for continuous improvement in our services university-wide.

 Integrity

-The University shall ensure honesty, professionalism and respect for others, while accepting responsibility for the ethical consequences of its ideas and actions.
+We conduct ourselves with honesty, professionalism and respect for others, accepting responsibility for the ethical consequences of our ideas and actions.

 Innovation

-The University strives to challenge assumptions, create and anticipate change and encourage both its internal and external stakeholders to bring new ideas on-board.
+We aim to challenge our assumptions, curious to create and anticipate change and encourage both our internal and external stakeholders to bring their ideas onboard.
+We are ready to learn from our failures and we iterate, adapt and generate new ideas and solutions.

 Discipline

-The University is committed to cultivating behaviours that are consistent and align with achieving the University’s goals and vision by vigorously applying the rules and regulations governing it.
+We are committed to cultivating behaviours that are consistent and align with achieving the university’s goals and vision by vigorously applying the rules and regulations governing the institution.

 Sustainability

-The University embraces sustainable development by incorporating relevant aspects of climate change, biodiversity and ecological practices across the entirety of the University.
+The university embraces sustainable development by incorporating relevant aspects of climate change, biodiversity, and sustainable practices across the entirety of the university.

 Equity

-The University is committed to ensuring fair treatment, equality of opportunity, fairness in access to information, resources and opportunities that staff and students need to succeed.
-The University seeks to eliminate barriers and facilitate the participation of Persons with Disabilities (PWDs) in all its programmes.
+We are committed to ensuring fair treatment, equality of opportunity, fairness in access to information, resources and opportunities that staff and students need to succeed.
+We seek to eliminate barriers that impede the participation of both internal and external stakeholders.

 BTU's Niche Area